userfrosting/learn/15.services/01.the-di-container/docs.md

 The `alerts` service is defined by simply assigning a callback to `$container['alerts']` which returns our service object (in this case, an instance of `MessageStream`).

 You'll notice that the callback itself takes a parameter `$c`, which is also a reference to the DIC.
 This allows us to reference services inside other services.
 For example, you'll notice that `MessageStream` depends on `$c->session`, `$c->config`, and `$c->translator`.
-These are other services that are defined further down in `CoreServicesProvider`.
-Thus, the first time we reference `$container->alerts`, it will not only create our `MessageStream` object, but any dependencies that have not yet been created as well.
+These are other services that are defined further down in `ServicesProvider`.
+Thus, the first time we reference `$c->alerts`, it will not only create our `MessageStream` object, but any dependencies that have not yet been created as well.

-The service provider classes themselves can be bootstrapped through your Sprinkle's [**initialization class**](/sprinkles/contents#initialization-class).
+The service provider class itself is registered during the [application lifecycle](/advanced/application-lifecycle), when each Sprinkle is set up.

 Next, we list the **default services** that ship with UserFrosting.
 After that, we talk about how you can **add** your own services, **extend** existing services, or completely **replace** certain services in your own Sprinkle.